ParallelMaths/parallel/pages/9-17-shilling-thoughts.md

 For this reason, the mathematician G. H. Hardy once wrote: _“Archimedes will be remembered when Aeschylus is forgotten, because languages die and mathematical ideas do not.
 "Immortality" may be a silly word, but probably a mathematician has the best chance of whatever it may mean.”_

 This particular proof is very short, but not simple to follow.
-Have a go at [understanding the proof](https://www.mathopenref.com/parallelograminscribed.html){target="_blank"} (remember to scroll down to find it), but don’t worry if it does not make complete sense.
+Have a go at understanding the proof (remember to scroll down to find it), but don’t worry if it does not make complete sense.

 ## 4. Intermediate Maths Challenge Problem (UKMT)